 5. A pop-up will prompt you to "Get your PC ready for Amazon Appstore."
-Follow the steps by clicking Set up, Download, then Restart.
+Follow the steps to download and finish setting up the application.

-6. Once your PC has restarted, you can open the Amazon Appstore.
+6. Once finished, you can open the Amazon Appstore.

-Keep in mind that not all of your Android apps will be available on Amazon Appstore, especially those made by Google.
+Keep in mind that Amazon Appstore doesn't have all of the apps you may be looking for, such as those made by Google.
 Still, with a solid selection of apps and games, there's a good chance you'll be able to find a handful of apps you already use.

 Is Windows 11 really a good fit for Android apps?